#medievalist #publichistorian #teacher #bringinghistoryalive

 I received my Ph.D. from the UCLA Department of History in 2015.
 My new goal: Bring history alive in the classroom and community.

-Over the past eight years, I have taught a wide range of students with diverse backgrounds and skill sets, including undergraduate students at UCLA, LMU, and West LA Community College, high school students in LAUSD and charter schools throughout San Diego County, as well as adult learners at Job Corps.
+Making history accessible, exciting, and relevant is my passion.
+Over the past nine years, I have taught a wide range of students with diverse backgrounds and skill sets, including undergraduate students at UCLA, LMU, and West LA Community College, high school students in LAUSD and charter schools throughout San Diego County, as well as adult learners at Job Corps.
 I have designed and led large lecture courses (90–120 students) as well as seminars (15–20 students) both in a traditional classroom environment and online.
 I have also developed composition courses and writing workshops intended to introduce students to discipline specific research and writing practices.
-My efforts to make history and the historical method accessible to an introductory level audience have been recognized by both students and faculty.
+My efforts to make history and the historical method accessible have been recognized by both students and faculty.

 Send private message: